 Marijuana Anonymous does not provide liability insurance for individual meetings or events, whether they be considered Independent meetings or are part of a District.
 Such liability insurance, where required by the hosting facility, must be provided by the meeting or event as part of its self-supporting responsibilities.

-New Meeting Starter Kit
+Creating a New Meeting Starter Kit

 The New Meeting Starter Kit includes: